orcasound/orcaal/api/README.md

-# orcaAL's API
+# OrcaAL's API

-**orcaAL** is an active learning tool to help an orca detection model perform better.
+**OrcaAL** is an active learning tool to help an orca detection model perform better.

 **This API** serves as an interface between the machine learning model(s) and the webapp.
 To use it, a postgres db and an ML endpoint are needed.